CREATE [TEMPORARY] TABLE [IF NOT EXISTS]tbl_name(create_definition,...) [table_options]

 always stored in ascending order.

-When you use ORDER BY
+When you use ORDER BY or GROUP

-on a TEXT
+BY on a TEXT or

-column in a
+BLOB column in a

-, the server sorts values
+SELECT, the server sorts values

 using only the initial number of bytes indicated by the

-max_sort_length
+max_sort_length system

 variable.
-See Section 10.4.3, “The BLOB
+See Section 10.4.3, “The BLOB and

-TEXT
+TEXT Types”.

-You can create special FULLTEXT
+You can create special FULLTEXT indexes,

 which are used for full-text searches.
 Only the

-storage engine supports
+MyISAM storage engine supports

-indexes.
+FULLTEXT indexes.
 They can be created only

-from CHAR
+from CHAR,

-, and
+VARCHAR, and

-columns.
+TEXT columns.
 Indexing always

 happens over the entire column; column prefix indexing is not